samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

    matchExperimentData();
  }, [heroBanner, userId]);
 ```

+One thing to note in the code above is that your application code should account for the default case where users may receive "off" as the returned value from `experiment.variant()`.

 Note: You can either search in the variationsCollection for the appropriate linked entry to save an API call to Contentful, or you can just use the entry ID from the meta dictionary, and make another call to Contentful if you don’t want to search through the array.